 You cannot help but get very suspicious of the whole Grand Saga-Bandar Mahkota Cheras crisis.
 After the recent police brutality I thought it won’t happen again, well at least not so soon, but how wrong I was.
 It was just like those Bollywood movie whereby the tyranny of the rich crossed all the boundaries, the thugs or gangsters were bought with money and the worse thing was even the police was part of the team.

-May 13 incident.
+When I was young my mum always reminded me to get far away from any fight-scene and never be busy-body trying to find out what was the excitement about.
+Can’t blame her though as she is a living testimony of the May 13 incident.
 I guess that was exactly what happened to the innocent Chang Jiun Haur, 21, for allegedly running over FRU personnel (reported MalaysiaKini).
-The curiosity–seeker was at the wrong place at the wrong time when he was stopped and surrounded and then beaten till he was “soaked in his own blood” by some 20 policemen (or thugs?).
+The curiosity–seeker was at the wrong place at the wrong time when he was stopped and surrounded and then beaten till he was “soaked in his own blood” – by some 20 policemen (or thugs?).
 What the heck, you simply can’t differentiate gangsters from the policemen nowadays, can you?
 Luckily the policemen didn’t drag and gang-rape his sister who was inside the car at that time.

 Police’s brutality continues